This time we will explore a recently published feature of version 2020 – The Combination Tracing Command.

 The Combination Tracing Command – TRAC

-Now, as we understand what we need in our project to successfully run the Combination Tracing command, let’s get into the actual definition.
+Now, as we understand what we need in our project to run the Combination Tracing command successfully, let’s get into the actual definition.

-There is nothing to worry if you have not used the text input yet.
-The command is simple and straight forward and only takes a few minutes to explain.
+There is nothing to worry about if you have not used the text input yet.
+The command is straightforward and only takes a few minutes to explain.

 The first thing to do; insert a new “Text Editor” Task and place it below the last combination task in the “Project Navigation”.
-This can be one of the graphical tasks mentioned above or any text input task with a MAXIMA program module in it.
+This can be one of the graphical tasks mentioned above or any text input task with a MAXIMA program module.

 Open the “Text Editor” task, open the user manual by hitting the F1 key, and enter the following lines.
 Don’t question the shown numbers of this snippet.
 We will look into any of the inputs further down.
 BTW, you won’t find the input line numbers in your text input.
 I added them to the graphic for explanation reasons only.

 Input line 1: Here, you indicate the program module to be used.
 To use the Combination Tracing command, we need the program module MAXiMA.

 Input line 2: Every program module needs a headline.
 You can replace “Load Case Tracing” with anything else.
 However, it will show up in the report later.

 Input line 4: Now it gets interesting; let me introduce you to the Combination Tracing command TRAC and its few items.
 (Items are those texts in light blue).
 You can have several of those TRAC input lines within the MAXIMA program module to trace several element numbers or load cases in one go.
 And you might have guessed it; the input is for tracing a quad element result.